 Diamond mines are extremely rare, and the world supply is expected to remain essentially flat over the next few decades as demand increases.
 New supply is in high demand.
 Canada is the first country in the developed world to produce and market high quality diamonds, and is benefiting from an increasingly important role in the global market.

-The supply of rough diamonds contracted by 3 percent in 2011 to 124 million carats, down from 128 million carats in 2010.
+The supply of rough diamonds in 2012 fell 28% from a peak of 177 million carats produced in 2005.
 Production decreases at De Beers and Rio Tinto accounted for the bulk of the decline.
 ALROSA maintained its production levels.

 Between 2012 and 2020, worldwide demand for diamonds is expected to grow by 5.9 percent annually, which will outstrip supply, which is only growing by 2.5 percent annually.
 The largest new mine will be Gahcho Kué, which will produce up to 6 million carats annually by 2020.